recoveryplus/recoveryplus.github.io/index.md

 ---
-title: Recovery Plus
+title: STAR - Addiction Recovery
 ---
-# About Recovery Plus
+# About STAR
-Recovery Plus is an innovative recovery programme that draws inspiration from Neuro-Linguistic Programmming (NLP) as well as other recovery programmes.

-The "Plus" simply means it is an additional perspective on recovery and is not necessarily the only way to work recovery.
-It can also be used in conjunction with other programmes and approaches.
+STAR is an acronym for Simple Transformative Addiction Recovery and is an innovative and modern recovery programme.